Desm0ndChan/OSCP-cheatsheet/README.md

     echo "pwn3d" > /tmp/pwn
     ```
     A valid respond should be a new file is created at /tmp named pwn.
+    Also check the file permission and ownership with `ls -la` to see if
+    the file is owned the by process owner

 ### Starting a windows conptyshell in background (can use it via a web shell to call conptyshell directly)
 ```cmd